Metopian/lottery/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the example\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any lint errors in the console.\

+The example is built on BNB Testnet.

+### VRF
+The programme utilizes ChainLink VRF as the random words generator.